Sandman25DCSS/difficulty/README.md

 confirm_action += Death's Door

-You will get confirmation dialog before casting the spells Default is none
+You will get confirmation dialog before casting the spells.
+This option is case-sensitive.
+Default is none